LimePoint/on-prem-builder/README.md

 If things don't work as expected (eg, if all the services are not in the `up` state), please see the Troubleshooting section below.

+## Minio Web UI

+The On-Premise Depot now stores package artifacts in Minio (https://github.com/minio/minio).
+By default, the Minio instance will be available on port 9000 (or whatever port you specified in your `bldr.env`).
+Visit http://{YOUR_MINIO_ENDPOINT} to confirm that the Minio UI is available, and that you can log in with the credentials that were specified in your `bldr.env` file.
+There should already be a bucket created in which to host the artifacts.

-## Web UI
+## Depot Web UI

-Once the services are running successfully, the Builder UI will become available at the configured hostname or IP address.
+Once the services are running successfully, the Builder Depot UI will become available at the configured hostname or IP address.

 Navigate to `http://${APP_HOSTNAME_OR_IP}/#/sign-in` to access the Builder UI.